 By Lisa VanBockern and Tina buckley

-AT SOME POINT, MOST OF US will experience irregular pigmentation.
+AT SOME POINT, MOST OF US will experience irregular or uneven skin pigmentation.
 As an esthetician, this is a common concern we hear from our clients.
 Pigmentation appears in different forms, and it’s important to recognize the root cause, determine how to treat it, and set expectations for improvement.

 These are UVR-induced freckles or dark lesions caused by excess sun exposure.
 They are common in older adults.
 Intense pulsed light (IPL) works well for Fitzpatrick skin types I–III for freckles; however, darker lesions in adults may need to be removed using cryotherapy.
-Regular sun protection and home care that includes tyrosinase inhibitors are critical in the correction and prevention of their formation.
+Regular sun protection and home care that includes tyrosinase inhibitors are critical in the correction and prevention of this skin pigmentation condition.

 There are many types of brightening treatments on the market, ranging from mild weekly treatments to more aggressive monthly treatments.
 Ordinarily, one treatment is not going to remove all the pigment and a series is recommended.
 Set those expectations with your client, and remember the cell cycle is 28–30 days, so patience is key.
 If your client can’t have downtime with advanced, aggressive treatments, consider weekly treatments.